 - Some misdemeanor juvenile offenses

-- Conviction for a crime that was later acquired by the trial court or the Criminal Court of Appeals
+- A conviction for a crime that was later acquired by the trial court or the Criminal Court of Appeals

-- Conviction for a crime that was later pardoned by the Governor of Texas
+- A conviction for a crime that was later pardoned by the governor

 What is the difference between an expunction and a nondisclosure in Texas?

 - An expunction gets rid of the entire record while a nondisclosure only keeps records from being accessed by certain private parties.
 In a nondisclosure, the records remain available to government entities and may be admissible in certain court actions.

 - Contact Matthew Pillado PLLC now for a fast consultation at 800-672-3911 or fill out our online contact form

 Contact Our Attorneys Now for a Fast Consultation.